mikeshultz/ledger-eth-lib/README.md

 documented below:

-- `MAX_ACCOUNTS_FETCH`[default: `5`]: The maximum accounts that will be fetched when looking up by address
+- `MAX_ACCOUNTS_FETCH`[default: `5`]: The maximum accounts that will be fetched when looking up by address.
+If you created more than 5 accounts on your Ledger device, you may want to adjust this.
-- `LEDGER_LEGACY_ACCOUNTS`: If set (to anything), ledger-eth-lib will use the legacy Ledger bip32 derivation that was used for accounts **before Ledger Live**.
+- `LEDGER_LEGACY_ACCOUNTS`: If set (to anything), ledger-eth-lib will use the legacy Ledger bip32 derivation that was used to create accounts **before Ledger Live**.

 ## CLI Usage